WpW: Crawl Your Site; Make it Fly!

-The crawler is disabled by default.
+LiteSpeed Web Server disables crawling by default.
 This will keep usage restricted to those who truly want to use it.
 As host, it is your choice whether to enable crawler functionality at all.
 You can keep it permanently-disabled on a server-wide basis, if you do not want crawling on your system.

-When crawling is disabled, site administrators will see the following message in WP Admin > LiteSpeed Cache -> Crawler:
+When crawling is disabled, site administrators will see the following message in WP Admin > LiteSpeed Cache -> Crawler

 How to Enable the Crawler

-- You can disable it for the entire server
+- Disable it for the entire server

-- You can enable it for the entire server
+- Enable it for the entire server

-To enable crawling for the entire server, you need to update the appropriate configuration file, like you did when you originally set up your cache root.
+You need to update the appropriate configuration file, like you did when you originally set up your cache root.
 Add the following:

 <IfModule LiteSpeed> CacheEngine on crawler </IfModule>